fbsamples/messenger-bot-samples/chat-extensions/README.md

-# Chat Extensions (TaskBot)
+# Chat Extensions (Tasks)
-This is the folder for TaskBot, a bot that demonstrates [Chat Extensions](https://developers.facebook.com/docs/messenger-platform/design-best-practices/guides/chat-extensions) on the Messenger Platform.
+This is the folder for Tasks, a bot that demonstrates [Chat Extensions](https://developers.facebook.com/docs/messenger-platform/design-best-practices/guides/chat-extensions) on the Messenger Platform.

 **[<img src="../docs/assets/ViewMessenger.png" width="200">](https://m.me/MessengerTaskBot)**